l4u/dactyl-manuform-mini-keyboard/README.md

 This is a fork of the [Dactyl-Manuform](https://github.com/tshort/dactyl-keyboard).

+## Getting the case files and bottom plate

-## Generating OpenSCAD and STL models
+### Option 1: Generate OpenSCAD and STL models

 * Run `lein generate` or `lein auto generate`
 * This will regenerate the `things/*.scad` files
 * Use OpenSCAD to open a `.scad` file.
 * Make changes to design, repeat `load-file`, OpenSCAD will watch for changes and rerender.
 * When done, use OpenSCAD to export STL files

+### Option 2: Download from Releases

+Generated models (only 4x5) can be downloaded from [Releases](https://github.com/l4u/dactyl-manuform-mini-keyboard/releases).

 ## License